 Every student and staff member has the right to attend a safe school where he or she is safe from physical or psychological harm.

-The Mitchell Community School Safety Plan is all inclusive with the main objective to protect the safety and welfare of students, school staff, and visitors at Mitchell.
-The Safety Plan includes information on response to fire drills, earthquake disaster drills, and school lockdowns.
-In addition, the Safety Plan addresses concerns about the security of the campus, valet line safety (for cars and pedestrians) as well as regular training of noon supervisors and staff to recognize and stop bullying on campus.

-The most recent Safety Plan was reviewed with stakeholders (parent, staff and community members) in December 2022-January 2023 and Board approved on March 9, 2022.
+The Leona Cox safety plan is all inclusive with the main objective to protect the safety and welfare of students, school staff, and visitors at Leona Cox.
+The safety plan includes information in response to fire drills, earthquake disaster drills, and school lockdowns.
+In addition, the safety plan addresses concerns about the security of the campus, as well as regular training of noon supervisors and staff to recognize and stop bullying on campus.
+The most recent Safety Plan was Board approved on March 9, 2022.